crate/cratedb-guide/docs/integrate/metabase/usage.md

 ## Conclusion

-This was an introductory tutorial into the data visualization tool Metabase.
+This was an introductory usage guide into the data visualization tool Metabase.
 Metabase offers a quick and intuitive way to make sense of your data with interactive dashboards, automated reporting, and more.